cloudforet-io/cloudforet-io.github.io/README.md

 ```

 ## Running Docker container locally
-You can run SpaceONE blog by inside a Docker container.
+You can run Cloudforet blog by inside a Docker container.

 ```bash